 Discrimination in the performing arts, fine arts (such as painting and sculpture), writing and popular culture has varied over time.
 Funding, exhibition space, media attention and (at times) publication have all been harder for women to obtain.
-Men have tended to dominate prestigious and expensive arts.
+Men have tended to dominate prestigious and expensive genres.

 In broader cultural terms, the face of 21st-century New Zealand was still mainly male.
 Overall, the news media showed women in much smaller numbers than men, and in a much more limited range of roles.
 Women’s perspectives and opinions were much less likely to feature than those of men.

 Performing arts and film

 In colonial times, women who appeared on stage as professional singers, musicians and actors were virtually equal to the men they worked with.
 Māori women took part in the many concert parties flourishing by the 1900s.

 Until the 1920s some women managed to combine performing careers with marriage and family.
 The cinema, especially the talkies, killed off many professional performing opportunities after the First World War.
 The amateurs carried on, with women not only taking leading roles on stage, but winning recognition as gifted producers, directors and organisers (though rarely as playwrights or composers).
 An example was Nola Millar, who moved from amateur theatre in the 1930s and 1940s to forming a professional company, the New Zealand Players, and becoming the first director of the New Zealand Drama School.